 Authorization

-After setting up the Restify configuration, and the authentication.
-The next logical step is to protect your API Repositories against unauthorized users.
+After setting up the Restify configuration and the authentication, the next logical step is to protect your API Repositories against unauthorized users.

 Request lifecycle